ambielecki/dwa15-fall2018/servers-and-git/production-domain.md

 ## Test it out
 When you're done, click **Save all Changes**.

-Give the above settings a few minutes to take effect, then try accessing your main domain (e.g. `http://yourdomain.com`) and also any subdomain (e.g. `http://hello-world.me`).
+Give the above settings a few minutes to take effect, then try accessing your main domain (e.g. `http://yourdomain.com`) and also any subdomain (e.g. `http://hello-world.yourdomain.com`).

-For both of these URLs should load DigitalOceans default index page for new LAMP servers which feature a happy shark.
+Currently, both of these URLs should load DigitalOcean's default index page for new LAMP servers which feature a happy shark.

 <img src='https://s3.amazonaws.com/making-the-internet/version-control-both-domain-records-working@2x.png' style='max-width:1000px;' alt='Both domain records working'>